thorrak/fermentrack/docs_mkdocs/docs/about/architecture.md

 # The Fermentrack architecture

-The Fermentrack stack is based on a front end application, a controller and a firmware running on the device that handles reading temperatures, switching cooling and heating etc.
+The Fermentrack stack is based on a front end application, a controller, and a firmware running on the device that handles reading temperatures, switching cooling and heating etc.
-Everything but the firmware part is running under a process manager, which takes care of launching the front end and brewpi.py controller scripts.
+Everything but the firmware part is running under a process manager which takes care of launching the front end and brewpi.py controller scripts.

 ![Fermentrack Architechture](img/fermentrack.png)